MOACChain/MOAC-DOCS/Docs/moac/JSONRPC.rst

 .. _scs_getdappstate:

-Returns the Dapp state on the MicroChain.
+Returns the Dapp state on the AppChain.

 *Parameters*

-1. ``String`` - the address of the MicroChain that Dapp is on.
+1. ``String`` - the address of the AppChain that Dapp is on.

 *Returns*

-``QUANTITY`` - 0, no DAPP is deployed on the MicroChain; 1, DAPP is deployed on the MicroChain.
+``QUANTITY`` - 0, no DAPP is deployed on the AppChain; 1, DAPP is deployed on the AppChain.

 Example